-There is no absolute, single cause for burning mouth syndrome.
-A condition which can be related to diabetes, nutritional deficiencies, hormonal changes, infections, physical, or psychological causes.
+The condition can be related to diabetes, blood disorders, nutritional deficiencies, hormonal changes, infections, physical, or psychological causes.

-Straighforward causes can be brought to light, from medication, to infection, to dietary factors, or dental hygiene products.
+Straightforward causes can often soon be identified, from medication, to infection, to dietary factors, or dental hygiene products.
 In a fair number of cases, further investigation could be needed.

-Identifying allergies is a route to consider.
-Blood tests are likely to be helpful, to detect causes mentioned above, along with others such as abnormal thyroid function.
+Identifying allergies is one route to consider.
+Blood tests are also likely to help, to detect causes mentioned earlier and others, such as abnormal thyroid function.

 Nobody should ever give you a guarantee that burning mouth syndrome will be cured.
 The condition can have both psychological cause and effect, or be related to parts of the central nervous system we don’t fully understand.

-Maxillofacial surgeons are however experienced in treating the hard and soft tissues of your face, mouth, or jaws.
-Their knowledge of your individual symptoms can bring diagnosis and treatment.
+Maxillofacial surgeons are however experienced in treating the tissues of your face and mouth.
+Their understanding of your symptoms can bring diagnosis and treatment.

-Even when missed previously, straightforward causes such as a wrongly fitting denture, unsuitable dental work, a traceable infection, even the wrong mouthwash can be found.
+Even if missed previously, causes can be found, such as a wrongly fitting denture, unsuitable dental work, a traceable infection, even the wrong mouthwash.